netarchivesuite/solrwayback/README.md

 # Prototype release, SolrWayback 3.1 bundle
 Solrwayback 3.1 software bundle has been released.
-Scroll down to the install guide as follow the instructions.
+Scroll down to the install guide below and follow the instructions.

 ## About SolrWayback